エピソード

 The hosts also share their own routines, best practices, and resources that can help listeners cultivate a rich devotional life.
 Tune in for insights that can transform your spiritual journey!

-Thanks to our friends at Banner of Truth, we are pleased to offer two copies of A.W.
+Thanks to our friends at Banner of Truth, we were pleased to award two copies of A.W.
 Pink’s book, Profiting from the Word, to our listeners.
-Enter here to win!
+Congratulations to Gretchen G. from Flemington, NJ and Jessica W. from Zumbro Falls, MN!

 Show Notes